 Next, we determine the search ranges for these parameters.
-Fig.~\ref{fig:nuc_time_vs_shift_time} illustrates the nucleation time estimation errors obtained by the ExtRaKrylov method across different shift time factors $\eta_{\mathrm{nuc}}$ ranging from 0.3 to 100.
-As we can see that when $\eta_{\mathrm{nuc}}$ lies between 0.7 and 10, the results exhibit high accuracy (less than 0.01\% error on average).
+Fig.~\ref{fig:nuc_time_vs_shift_time} illustrates the nucleation-time estimation errors obtained by the ExtRaKrylov method across different shift-time factors $\eta_{\mathrm{nuc}}$ ranging from 0.3 to 100.
+As shown, when $\eta_{\mathrm{nuc}}$ lies between 0.7 and 10, the results exhibit high accuracy (less than 0.01\% error on average).
 In practice, setting $\eta_{\mathrm{nuc}} = 1$ typically achieves less than 1\% error with order 4 or 5.
-Similar behavior is observed for post-void phase resistance change estimation.
-Nevertheless, we develop a coordinate descent method to systematically identify the optimal combination of order and shift time for both nucleation and post-void phases.
+Similar behavior is observed for post-void resistance-change estimation.
+Nevertheless, we develop a coordinate-descent method to systematically identify the optimal combination of order and shift time for both the nucleation and post-void phases.

 Based on these observations, we set the candidate order set or range to $\mathcal{M} = \{3,4,5,6\}$, since orders within this range typically provide sufficient accuracy.
 For the shift time scaling factors $\eta_{\mathrm{nuc}}$ and $\eta_{\mathrm{post}}$, we set their search ranges to $[0.1, 20]$, as shift times outside this range yield poor accuracy as shown in Fig.~\ref{fig:nuc_time_vs_shift_time}.